GitTimeraider/LooseLinuxScripts/Backup/README.md

 Can be manually adjusted to only backup specific folders if needed (Not through default variables). <br />
 As it backups into an .tar, it is possible to restore specific files from it without unzipping the entire package.

+### How does it work

+When backing up, it saves an .tar.gz in a specified location.
+That .tar contains all data on the system.<br />
+During the backup an progress bar appears.
+Do not take that to serious as it will often be incorrect.
+The progress bar is based on the size of the previous backup and tries predicting from there thus usually either ends slightly earlier or slightly later than 100%.

 ### Variables that can be changed in the script:

 MODE: Can be set to either "backup" or "restore" depending on what you want it to do